Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review: Related Work

 \subsection{Image-to-Image Translation}

 Image translation algorithms can be divided into supervised image translation algorithms and unsupervised image translation algorithms according to the form of supervision.
 For supervised image translation models, pixel-level aligned image pairs are required for supervision during the training phase.
 Some pioneering works \cite{isola2017image, wang2018high} have implemented supervised translation of natural images.
-Recently, work \cite{Liu_2022_CVPR} proposed the PyramidPix2pix model to constrain the generated images on multiple scales and achieves state-of-the-art (SOTA) on the pathology image translation dataset.
+Image translation algorithms have significant application value in the field of pathology.
+Recently, work \cite{Liu_2022_CVPR} proposed the PyramidPix2pix model to constrain the generated images on multiple scales and achieved state-of-the-art (SOTA) on the pathology image translation dataset.
+The impressive work \cite{ghahremani2022deep} employed the DeepLIIF framework, which is capable of converting IHC images into more informative and higher-cost Multiplex Immunofluorescence (mpIF) images.
 Different from the above supervised image translation algorithms, unsupervised image translation models \cite{zhu2017unpaired,liu2017unsupervised,huang2018multimodal,lee2018diverse} are trained with unaligned image pairs and this type of algorithms realize changing the image style mainly by adversarial learning.
 In the field of medical image analysis, unsupervised image translation algorithms are primarily employed for the staining normalization of pathological images \cite{cho2017neural,shaban2019staingan,cai2019stain} and data augmentation \cite{han2019synthesizing,gupta2019generative,han2019combining,mahmood2019adversarial,liu2020isocitrate,stacke2020measuring}.

 In this study, we aim to leverage image-to-image translation technology to generate IHC-stained images from corresponding H\&E-stained images.
 This approach would enable us to better visualize the expression of HER2 in tumor tissues, rather than directly predicting the HER2 status.